 This "hair thing" started during my freshman year of high school when I ruined my bedroom rug coloring my own hair.
 I apologized to my mother for years.
-She ripped up the rug when I went off to college and I ruined the bathrooms there instead.
+She ripped up the rug when I went off to college so I just ruined the bathrooms there instead.
+Sorry UNCW.

-Fast forward a bit, I am now working at American Airlines where I meet David.
-He did hair on the side, when he and I weren't getting yelled at for lost baggage.
+While working at American Airlines I met David, who did hair part-time when we weren't getting yelled at for lost bags.
 When my best friend decided she wanted to cut her hair, I immediately found some scissors and cut it all kinds of crazy.
 It was David that came to save my poor friend's hair, but he thought I had potential!
 I enrolled at Leon's Beauty School at the ripe old age of 26...and Mom finally let me off the hook.

 Six years after graduating beauty school, I took a class that changed everything for me.
 I found my people and I got the education bug.
 I became an American Board Certified Haircolorist in 2005.
 I got my Cosmetology Instructor license in 2007.
 Over the last 10 years, I traveled and taught hair color education to my fellow stylists - in my backyard and as far as Curacao.
 Yeah, Curacao!